Loading Now

 Q: What are the short-term and long-term effects of alcohol on gut health?

 A: In the short term, alcohol affects digestion and nutrient uptake.
 Over time, it can damage the gut wall and cause chronic inflammation.
-However, due to its polyphenols, moderate red wine might help the gut microbiome.
+However, moderate red wine might help the gut microbiome due to its polyphenols.

 Q: Can probiotics or synbiotics help mitigate alcohol-induced gut health issues?